morrownr/8821cu/README.md

 ### 8821cu ( 8821cu.ko )

-### Foreword:

-I am maintaining this driver because I needed to learn Github and spin back up to speed on C. This project accomplishes both of those goals.
-I had to dust off my old C books and I soon learned that wifi drivers are incredibly complicated.
-I can use your help.
-If you want to use, test, provide pull requests and make suggestions, that is all welcome.
-Also, if you find an updated version of the driver for these chipsets from Realtek, please let me know.
-Regards.

 ### Linux Driver for the RealTek RTL8811CU, RTL8821CU and RTL8731AU Chipsets.

 - Driver Version: v5.8.1.4_36409.20200313 (Realtek)